-The purpose of this AAPD is to implement an USAID policy for family and medical leave for U.S. personal services contractors (USPSCs) based on the requirements of the Family and Medical Leave Act of 1993, as amended, and administered by the Department of Labor under 29 CFR 825.
+The purpose of this AAPD is to continue and extend the applicability of AAPD 15-02 as originally issued on December, 22, 2015, that implemented changes to the Leave and Holidays General Provision contract clause, including USAID family and medical leave (FML) for U.S. personal services contractors (USPSCs) both in the U.S. and abroad.
+USAID FML is provided to all USPSCs as a matter of policy consistent with the Family and Medical Leave Act (FMLA) of 1993, as amended, and administered by the Department of Labor under 29 CFR 825.